-Although narcissists act with an air of superiority, it’s common for them to play the victim.
+Although narcissists act with an air of superiority, they often play the victim.
 Especially if they’re covert narcissists.

-Playing the victim is beneficial to narcissists for a number of reasons.
+Playing the victim is beneficial to narcissists for many reasons.
 Some are obvious, and some less so.
 Here’s what narcissists gain from playing the victim…

 A Means Of Control